thafsi-pv/CinemaSpot/README.md

 ### Start the App

-Run `npm start` to start the app.
-The app will be served at `http://localhost:3000`.
+Run `npm run dev` to start the app.
+The app will be served at `http://localhost:5171`.